Lexington Weapons Charges Lawyer

 - Proving that the item they possessed was not a deadly weapon

-- You had a permit to carry a concealed deadly weapon
+- Showing that they had a permit to carry a concealed deadly weapon

 - Showing that the police accidentally arrested the wrong person

 - Proving that they are not a minor and have the right to carry a gun

 Would you like me to analyze the details of your case and help you devise an effective defense strategy?
 If so, then please give me a call today to set up a free consultation at my law offices in Lexington.
 I am always available to assist my friends and neighbors in Kentucky.